-Adam Volbrecht is in his sixth season as head coach of the Wisconsin Lutheran College men's golf team.
-Volbrecht, who spent the 2007 season as an assistant coach prior to being named head coach, also serves as the Assistant Director of Residence Life at WLC.
+Four-time NACC Coach of the Year Adam Volbrecht is in his 11th season as head coach of the Wisconsin Lutheran College men's golf team.
+Volbrecht, who spent the 2007-2008 season as an assistant prior to being named head coach, also serves as Director of Residence Life at WLC.

 Volbrecht's squad became the first team in the history of the NACC to win three straight conference championships after winning the league title by a five-stroke margin in 2017.
 WLC was one of just 17 teams in the 42-team field to make three straight NCAA Championship appearances.

 In 2016, the Warriors won a second straight NACC title and made consecutive NCAA Championship appearances as they overcame a two-stroke deficit after round two by firing third and fourth round tournament lows.
 Wisconsin Lutheran's third-round 298 (+10) was a NACC Championship record and its four-round total of 1,232 is the second-lowest in conference history.

 Volbrecht coached the Warriors to the program's first-ever conference championship in 2015, as they defeated Concordia Wisconsin in a dramatic one-hole playoff at the NACC Championship.